The COVID-19 pandemic has had an influence on every field, including construction.

 In fact, financial uncertainty has raised the stakes for petty thieves, and vacant construction sites can look like a haul when times are tough.

-Having a security guard on site will establish safety for not only your workers but it will ensure that everything on the property including tools, equipment, personal, belongings, among others.
+Having a security guard on site will establish safety for not only your workers but it will ensure that everything on the property including tools, equipment, and personal, belongings, among others.

 Most Common Stolen Equipment